aiidateam/aiida-wannier90/docs/source/tutorial_calculation.rst

    structure.store()
    print ( 'Structure stored with pk %d' %structure.pk)

-We will use the following definition of the codes and the pseudo family to be used:
+In the following, we will use the following definition of the codes and the pseudo family to be used:

 1. your pw code –> ``<codename_pw>``